matwilso/matwilso.github.io/_posts/gpt-sim.md

 could become a general purpose reality simulator.
 Just as GPT3 learns things like grammar, sentiment, and so on, in order to better predict the next word, YouTube-GPT-X would learn super accurate physics to better predict the next frame.
-With enough capacity and enough data (and a sprinkle of inductive biases), it would become insanely good at this.
+With enough capacity and enough data (and a pinch of inductive biases), it would become insanely good at this.
 At least good enough to generate and physically simulate very realistic scenes.

-By absorbing knowledge across so many domains, it could simulate RL environments with a physical accuracy and generality light-years beyond what is possible today.
+By absorbing knowledge across many domains, it could simulate RL environments with a physical accuracy and generality light-years beyond what is possible today.
 It could unify all the compartmentalized, special-case simulation modes (rigid-body, fluids, optics, agents, etc.) into a single useful tool for robot learning, engineering, scientific discovery.